1nVitr0/plugin-vscode-censitive/README.md

 # Censitive (Hide Passwords and Tokens)

 Censitive censores all your sensitve information, such as database logins, tokens or keys.
-*Remember to reload the window after creating a .censitive file.*

 ![demo for .env files](https://raw.githubusercontent.com/1nVitr0/plugin-vscode-censitive/main/resources/demo.gif)